-Chemtronics® is the leading manufacturer of electronic circuit board and PCB repair products.
-Top-selling brands include CircuitWorks® benchtop repair and PCB prototyping tools, Soder-Wick® desoldering braid, and Chem-Wik® desoldering braid.
-These products are engineered to make your circuit board and PCB repair process more efficient and effective.
+Chemtronics is the leading manufacturer of electronic printed circuit board (PCB) repair products.
+Top-selling brands include CircuitWorks circuit board repair and PCB prototyping tools, Soder-Wick desoldering braid, and Chem-Wik desoldering braid.
+These products are engineered to make your circuit board repair process more efficient and effective.

 What flux should I use when replacing PCB components?

 CircuitWorks® flux pens are available with a variety of fluxes to fit your specific shop requirements, including: no-clean, high temperature no-clean for lead-free soldering, rosin, and water soluble.
 Flux pens are an excellent way to dispense flux for benchtop soldering.
 You just hold the pen vertically and briefly depress the tip to start the liquid flow.
 This will saturate the tip of the pen with flux.
 Draw flux on the area to be soldered.
 Gently press the tip again when more flux is needed to keep the tip damp with flux.